mkuchak/sugar-git/README.md

 ## 9. How to contribute

+This project was created to help follow the best standards and conventions for using git in a simple and effective way.

+I don't master shell script and I had to write these help commands quickly, so much of the shell code SHOULD really be refactored.
+Feel free to help with this.

 Open a pull request/issue or fork this repo and submit your changes via a pull request.

 ## 10. References